 Sometimes campers are mean to other campers, but I have never met a camper (in my life) who WANTS to be mean.
 They are doing it for some other reason: attention, peer pressure, I don’t know.
 And also, I don’t really care.
 I don’t like when kids are mean to other kids.
 It’s interesting though.
 Once campers are solidly reminded that A) they’re not as cool as they think they are (yet) and B) ripping on “teammates” is not how any legendary team wins, they usually understand the concept and they’re open to change.
 After that, it doesn’t take long for them to appreciate the “weird” characteristics in their cabin mates instead of shredding them.

 4. No money.
 Campers have no money at camp.
 ZEE-RO.
 They don’t need it.
 All of their needs are being met: Food, water, shelter, friends and entertainment.
 They don’t need things while they are at camp.
 They are “thing” free, except for the things they bring.
 (And they always seem to know what to bring.)
 It’s amazing to see how much kids DON’T need when they are forced to rely on the things they already possess.

 5. No one serves.
 No one is coming to your table to take your order, serve you food, or clear your plates at camp.
 Of course, counselors are available to help serve younger campers, but even those kids know that when they’re done, plates go in a certain spot, as do utensils and trays.
 If the kid is ready for camp, he’s ready to clean up after himself.
 It may not be like that at home, but it could be.

-And when my kids get home, I will give them their obligatory mourning period, and then I will do my best to remind them of all these amazing things they lived through and learned at camp this summer—especially when it’s time to clear and clean the table.
+And when my kids get home, I will give them their obligatory mourning period, and then I will do my best to remind them of all the amazing things they lived through and learned at camp —especially when it’s time to clear and clean the table.